the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 In order to have a client cache for each result, you have to store multiple `results` rather than one `result` in your internal component state.
 The results object will be a map with the search term as key and the result as value.
 Each result from the API will be saved by search term (key).

-At the moment your result in the component state looks similar to the following:
+At the moment, your result in the local state looks similar to the following:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~